nambread/PyEverything/README.md

         #results will get printed out here.

 The full Everything SDK is here:   [https://www.voidtools.com/support/everything/sdk/](https://www.voidtools.com/support/everything/sdk/)
-It is mostly a 1:1 translation, but there are some key differences between the python SDK and the C one.
+There are some key differences between the python SDK and the C one.

 ### Python Key Differences